freenas/freenas-docs/userguide/storage.rst

 system to always display advanced settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
-Most attributes, except for the :guilabel:`Dataset Name`, :guilabel:`Case Sensitivity`, and :guilabel:`Record Size`, can be changed after dataset creation by highlighting the dataset name and clicking the :guilabel:`Edit Options` button in :menuselection:`Storage --> Pools`.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.25\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.12\linewidth-2\tabcolsep}